Skip to main content

 It sometimes happens that only one candidate in a contested election accepts a debate invitation or that a candidate cancels a debate appearance after agreeing to participate, leaving the debate with only one participant — often called an "empty chair" debate.
 If only one candidate accepts the invitation, the debate should be canceled.
 While cancellation is also the most prudent course of action when a candidate fails to appear at the event or backs out shortly before the debate, Leagues may need to consider whether and how to proceed should they find themselves in an empty chair debate situation.

-There are no specific guidelines from the FEC or the IRS pertaining to the ability of nonprofit organizations to sponsor an empty chair debate.
-(FCC regulations would preclude any broadcast coverage of such an event.)
-Inasmuch as an empty chair debate, by giving one candidate a forum to talk to voters all by him/herself, bestows a real benefit on that candidate, there is a risk to any League that hosting such a debate would run afoul of FEC and/or IRS rules as well as the League’s nonpartisan policy.
+FCC regulations would preclude any broadcast coverage of such an event for any public office – federal, state, or local.
+Unless the event is sponsored by and organized at an educational institution, FEC regulations would consider an empty chair debate an in-kind campaign contribution and therefore a banned political activity.
+There are no specific guidelines from the IRS pertaining to the ability of nonprofit organizations to sponsor an empty chair debate.
+A facts and circumstances test would be applied to any complaint filed against a League that hosted an “empty chair” event.
+Inasmuch as an empty chair debate, by giving one candidate a forum to talk to voters all by him/her/themself, bestows a real benefit on that candidate, there is a risk to any League that hosting such a debate would run afoul of state and/or IRS rules as well as the League’s nonpartisan policy.

 The degree of risk and the options available to Leagues vary depending on the office being sought by the candidates and the IRS designation of the sponsoring organization: